alt-romes/linear-core/popl_response.md

 > Perhaps there should be a discussion of whether doing "case" on a WHNF expression is useful at all.
 I guess this is motivated by practical considerations, please spell them out at this point.

 Case-ing on a WHNF arises frequently due to the chaining of optimizing transformations.
-We will further emphasize this at this point in the paper (we briefly mention this in L319).
+We will further emphasize this at this point in the paper (we briefly mention this in L319 and L751).

 > - “we must branch on weak head normal formed-ness to accurately type expression”: -> accurate typing of case expressions depends on whether the scrutinee is in WHNF.